 State Grants to Networks & MLS

-For FY 2015, the Board has approved the following three grant offerings:
+For FY 2015, the Board has approved the following four grant offerings:

 Resource Sharing Program - provides an incentive for libraries that are members of the nine automated resource sharing networks to list their titles and holdings in a publicly accessible database, and to lend materials to users of other libraries.